danielsantil/danielsantil.github.io/content/about.md

 <br/>
 Of course, I love challenges, developing something new, connecting some weird legacy system with, I don't know, whatever is required?
 Sign me up!

-Oh, did I mention that I also play the guitar?
-I don’t consider myself a pro (not even close TBH), but let’s see how it turns out.
+Oh, did I mention that I also play the guitar? ~~I don’t consider myself a pro (not even close TBH), but let’s see how it turns out~~ It started as a hobby, but as of 2023, I've been involved in some serious music projects with some of the main Christian artists in the Dominican Republic.
+So there's that.
 <br/>
 I also like traveling, meeting new people and exposing myself to different cultures.

 OK, enough!!
-Geez!!!